solace-fi/hydrate/README.md

 This libray is intended to do three things:

-1 - Generate n monte carlo simulation trials
+1 - Generate n Monte Carlo simulation trials
-2 - Return a quantile value for any give probabilty (0-1)
+2 - Return a quantile value for any give probability (0-1)
 3 - TODO: Return a probability for any given quantile value.

 Each of the following functions takes as input a SIPMath Library or Metalog<sup>*</sup> aCoefficients and boundaries.
 The SIPmath 3.0 standard is expected as the input format.
-See ProbabilityManagement.org for specificaitons.
+See ProbabilityManagement.org for specifications.

 The following functions are supported: